Snow and ice cause flight cancellations in Frankfurt

 On Sunday, 445 flights out of 1,170 were cancelled.

-Ground staff for German airline Lufthansa were handing out bottles of water and bars of chocolate to people waiting in hour-long queues for rebookings and baggage drop.
+Ground staff for German airline Lufthansa (LHAG.DE) were handing out bottles of water and bars of chocolate to people waiting in hour-long queues for rebook2ings and baggage drop.

 "It's a disaster," said one man, who had been trying to fly to Turkey since Sunday evening.